basil08/jekyll-now/index.md

 Hi there!

-I am **Basil Labib**.
+I am **Basil Labib*.
 I am 17.
-I am a high school student and expect to graduate next year from Birla High School, Kolkata.
+I am a high school student and expect to graduate next year from [Birla High School](https://birlahighschool.com), Kolkata.

 I take keen interest in STEM in general and Computer Science in particular.
 I absolutely love Physics and Applied Mathematics.
 I also like Biology.
 I like challenges, academic or otherwise.

 I am a simple person.
 I don't lose my cool easily but cannot take bullshit indefinitely.

+I believe in making an impact where it matters the most.

+I believe in letting knowledge be free for those who wish to acquire it.

+I would rather be in a quiet place with few meaningful people than in a loud place with a crowd.

 I am not a particularly fond sight to look at but I do good enough for a human being.
 I am _very_ quiet with other people around but I can be _really great_ company if _you_ start the conversation.

 I **can't stand** injustice and hypocrisy.
 I feel quite strongly for institutions and systems that most of us have grown up with.

-I think the mind is the most essential commodity and it must be treasured (and employed).
+I believe that the mind is the most essential commodity and it must be treasured and employed.

 I idolize Aaron Swartz, Linus Torvalds among many others.
 I quote Aaron saying "I don't hold grudges.
 They are unproductive".
 No one could possibly have put it more eloquently.